Effortless estimation of basins of attraction: Introduction

 We have implemented the algorithm on top of the DynamicalSystems.jl software library \cite{datseris2018dynamicalsystems}, written entirely in the Julia programming language.
 The algorithm implementation is user-friendly, requiring $\sim$10 lines of input code (these include actually defining the dynamical system).

-In Sec.~\ref{sec:algorithm} we explain the details of the algorithm and in Sec.~\ref{sec:results} it is applied successfully on a wide range of different scenarios, from interlaced chaotic attractors to high-dimensional dynamical systems.
-In Sec.~\ref{sec:implementation} we showcase the implementation, its computational aspects, as well as the advantages of making it part of a general purpose library.
-In Sec.~\ref{sec:conclusions} we summarize and conclude.
+In Sect.~\ref{sec:algorithm} we explain the details and potential drawbacks of the algorithm and in Sect.~\ref{sec:results} we apply it successfully on a wide range of different scenarios, from interlaced chaotic attractors to high-dimensional dynamical systems.
+In Sect.~\ref{sec:implementation} we showcase the code implementation, its computational aspects, as well as the advantages of making it part of a general purpose library.
+In Sect.~\ref{sec:conclusions} we summarize and conclude.